How to Make Your Red Hair Dye Last Longer than Usual

 2. Gloss is your best friend.

 Put simply, the glossier your hair is, the more pigmented it will appear.
-Getting your hair dyed, while adding loads of color, typically takes away loads of luster which means you need to supplement the loss with glosses and shine serums, like Bed Head by TIGI Control Freak Serum.
-This product helps enhance vibrancy and strand luster for a brighter overall appearance.
+Getting your hair dyed, while adding loads of color, typically takes away loads of luster which means you need to supplement the loss with glosses and shine serums.
+These products help enhance vibrancy and strand luster for a brighter overall appearance.

 3. Use products with UV blockers.